kewh/echoCMS/README.md

 * `text` is the main text edited into html format, using the outstandingly good TinyMCE editing plugin.
 The facilities are relatively intuitive; particularly useful are the **_lorem ipsum_** feature which can quickly generate test data, and the **_full screen_** feature, which is useful for items with a lot of text to edit.

-* `images` multiple images can be uploaded for each item.
-Their sequence can be changed by drag and dropping them into the required sequence.
-Clicking on the **crop** button for an image will bring up a new page where the cropping for each aspect ratio can be defined.
-One of the aspect ratios can be selected as the 'prime aspect ratio' for use, for e,g, in slideshows which can display the most appropriate format for each image.
-The text for the image's `alt` tag can also be entered on this page.
-The **confirm crop** button must be clicked to record the crop and return to the main data entry page.
+* `images` multiple images are uploaded individually.
+The sequence of the images can be changed by drag and drop into the required sequence.
+The **edit** button for an image will bring up a new page where the cropping for each aspect ratio is defined.
+One of the aspect ratios can be selected as the **prime aspect ratio**.
+The text for the image's `alt` tag is entered on this page.
+The **confirm image settings** button must be clicked to record the crop and return to the main data entry page.

-* `status` of the item is shown at the top left of the input page.
-The status can be updated using the **save draft**, **publish** and **take offline** buttons.
-The **publish**  process is where the images are created for the website and may take some time depending on the number of images the item has and also on the number and sizes of images defined in the config settings.
+>Note also that, in order to keep things flexible, no content is mandatory.
+Leave fields blank if you do not need them for selection, display or sequencing.

 ## Getting content into your code